meowgorithm/babylogger/README.md

 with any multiplexer worth its salt.
 And by that we mean any multiplexer compatible with the standard library.

+Note that when running in non-terminal situations, ANSI escape sequences (read: colors) will be stripped from the output.

-Note that for accurate logging, babylogger should be the first middleware called.
+Also note that for accurate logging, Babylogger should be the first middleware called.

+### What about Windows?

+We don't use Windows, but adding Windows support should be trivial enough with the help of a couple packages from [mattn][mattn].
+If that's something you would like, submit an issue or pull request.

 ## Examples